keshavpj1711/searchEng2.0/app/services/readme.md

 2. Calculate it's TF of each word in that doc
 3. Compute TF-IDF score for each word in that specific doc and update your stored list of TF-IDF scores

-Now this Computing of TF-IDF is the most important step and we will have to think more and more about it.
+Now this Computing of TF-IDF is the most important step and we will have to think more about it.

 ### During Searching(Ranking)